zkorum/.github/profile/README.md

 - [Fractal ID](https://web.fractal.id/)
 - ... and more

-Privency does not intend to reinvent the wheel here.
+Privency.tech does not intend to reinvent the wheel here.

 #### Using government ID (KYC/AML)